compose-spec/compose-spec/08-configs.md

 application.
 The source of the config is either `file` or `external`.

 - `file`: The config is created with the contents of the file at the specified path.
 - `external`: If set to true, specifies that this config has already been created.
-Compose implementation does not attempt to create it, and if it does not exist, an error occurs.
+Compose does not attempt to create it, and if it does not exist, an error occurs.
 - `name`: The name of the config object on Platform to lookup.
 This field can be used to reference configs that contain special characters.
 The name is used as is